DreamyWanderer/Meteors_and_Light_Pollution_Analysis/README.md

 ### System requirement

-Without further notices, every projects/labs. in this repository is self-contained.
+Without further notices, the implementation in this repository is self-contained.